Save and soar by using a VPN for cheaper flights

 How do websites determine your location?

-As we’ve just established that your location has a big impact on the flight prices you see, you may be wondering how websites know where you’re located.
+We’ve already established that your location has a big impact on the flight prices you see.
+And you may be wondering how websites know where you’re located.
 Here are some ways they determine your location and adjust ticket prices:

 IP address

-Since your IP address is set in a specific location, it is possible you may get location-accurate results, meaning the reason why we see the prices continuously increase the more we search for the same flight.
+Every device has a unique IP address that identifies it on the internet.
+Since your IP address is set in a specific location, it is possible you may get location-accurate results, which is why you see the prices continuously increase the more you search for the same flight.

 Mobile tracking

-Have you used Google maps recently?
+Have you used Google Maps recently?
 Ever notice that it always knows your exact location?
-This little trick is often used by websites and apps to easily track your device.
+While it may be obvious that Google Maps and similar platforms use GPS to locate you, do you know that GPS may also be used by websites and apps to track your device?

-Overlooked by many smartphone users, this is a simple way to identify where you are browsing from.
+Many smartphone users often overlook this simple method for identifying their browsing location.
 When you keep your GPS feature on, websites will show you prices according to your location.

 Browser HTML5 geolocation

-Similar to what an IP address can tell about your location, the HTML5 geolocation lets a system know even more precise details – neighborhood, street, and even your latitude and longitude coordinates.
-All modern browsers use this feature, but VPN use can overcome it.
+An IP address can tell your general location, but HTML5 geolocation gives the system even more precise details — your neighborhood, street, and even your latitude and longitude coordinates.
+All modern browsers use this feature, but you can overcome it with a VPN.

 Cookies

-Cookies store all kinds of information (ranging from your IP address to date and time of visits) for a short period of time on behalf of the website.
-Websites use this tracked data (buttons clicked, items in cart, user preferences, etc.) to later show you customized information that fits your needs.
+For a short period of time, cookies store information ranging from your IP address to the date and time of your visits.
+Websites use this tracked data (buttons clicked, items in your cart, user preferences, etc.) to show you customized information.
 That may contribute to the change in pricing every time you refresh a webpage.

 Wi-Fi

 It is possible to estimate your location from a Wi-Fi hotspot you’re using.
-Google, for example, can triangulate the location of a Wi-Fi hotspot from Android users that connect to it and have a GPS locator on.
-This allows them to match Wi-Fi router SSID to a geographic location, and that’s how they find you.
+Google might have an easier time locating Android users who have a GPS locator turned on.
+This allows websites to match Wi-Fi router SSID to a geographic location, and that’s how they find you.

 Is it legal to use a VPN to buy cheaper flights?